NeCr00/Credential-Hunting/README.md

 # CredsHunter

-**Find credentials that can actually be reused for lateral movement or privilege escalation — without drowning in cloud-token noise.**
+**Find credentials that can actually be reused for lateral movement or privilege escalation.**

 <br>